Contemporary Latin: Vernacular vocabulary

+Latin uses and composition from 1900 to the present day

 Ecclesiastical Latin

-The Catholic Church has continued to use Latin: Two main areas can be distinguished.
+The Catholic Church has continued to use Latin.
+Two main areas can be distinguished.
 One is its use for the official version of all documents issued by the Holy See, which has remained intact to the present.
 Although documents are first drafted in various vernaculars (mostly Italian), the official version is written in Latin by the Latin Letters Office.
-The other is its use for the liturgy, which has diminished after the Second Vatican Council of 1962–65, but to some degree resurged half a century later when Pope Benedict XVI encouraged the Latin Mass.
+The other is its use for the liturgy, which has diminished after the Second Vatican Council of 1962–1965, but to some degree resurged half a century later when Pope Benedict XVI encouraged the Latin Mass.

-After the Church of England published the Book of Common Prayer in English in 1559, a 1560 Latin edition was published for use at universities such as Oxford and the leading public schools, where the liturgy was still permitted to be conducted in Latin, and there have been several Latin translations since.
-Most recently a Latin edition of the 1979 USA Anglican Book of Common Prayer has appeared.
+The Church of England permits some services to be conducted in Latin at the Universities of Oxford and Cambridge.
+Most recently a Latin edition of the 1979 USA Anglican Book of Common Prayer has been produced.

+Latin in Central Europe

+In parts of Central Europe, composition of serious Latin poetry continued, such as those by Antonius Smerdel and Jan Novák.
+In Smerdel's case, his free verse written in Latin has modernist as well as classical and Christian elements.
+His choice of Latin as a medium reflects both the relative local relevance of Latin, which had a strong poetic tradition into the late nineteenth century, and a means to evade the attention of political censors.

+Latin in classical music

+Some Latin texts were written for specific musical cases, for instance classical music pieces, such as Stravinsky's 1927 opera Oedipus Rex.